High-speed rail line

 The 770km-long Moscow-Kazan high-speed rail line will connect the two large Russian cities of Moscow and Kazan.

-Moscow-Kazan route is the first phase of the Russian section of a high-speed rail network between Europe and Asia, which aims to address the increased cargo transportation between Beijing, China and Moscow, Russia.
+Construction on the Moscow-Kazan route commenced in 2018 and commissioning is scheduled for 2026.
+Moscow-Kazan route is the first phase of the Russian section of a high-speed rail network between Europe and Asia, which aims to address the increased cargo transportation between Beijing, China, and Moscow, Russia.

 The rail line is expected to serve approximately 10.5 million passengers in its initial year of operation.
 The passenger capacity is estimated to reach 20 million a year by 2035 and 25 million a year by 2050.